Drop It Low (Ester Dean song): Music video

 The music video was shot in August 2009, by the director Joseph Kahn who has worked with Brown previously on the "Forever" music video.
 It premiered on music video channels MTV, BET, and Fuse during the week of September 15, 2009.
 The video features both Dean and Brown, as well as some cameo appearances by Nelly, Keri Hilson, Teyana Taylor, Polow da Don, Omarion, Audio Push, Twerk Team, Soulja Boy, Rich Boy, Brandy, and Barry "Mijo" Bradford.

 Chart performance

 Once "Drop It Low" became available for airplay on US rhythm/crossover radio on August 18, 2009, and mainstream radio on August 25, 2009, the song started gaining more airplay on the three main formats.
 By the week ending of August 28, 2009, the song debuted at number 88 on the US Hot R&B/Hip-Hop Songs chart based only on airplay.
 By the next week, it debuted at number 94 on the Billboard Hot 100.
 "Drop It Low" peaked at number 38, helped by its digital sales.

 Charts

 Other appearances

 "Drop It Low" appears on The Bling Ring: Original Motion Picture Soundtrack (2013).
+The song's tempo and rhythms were recycled for the track "Work Wit It" by Chris Brown on his mixtape In My Zone.